 About OB-GYN - Yorkville

-Arin Ford, MD, Paige King, MD, and Tara Anderson, MD, bring obstetrics/gynecology care close to home at this office in Yorkville.
+Paige King, MD, and Tara Anderson, MD, bring obstetrics-gynecology care close to home at this office in Yorkville.
 They are dedicated to providing outstanding care for women of all ages—from adolescent health to family planning to menopause management.

 Drs.
-Ford, King and Anderson are part of an all-female board-certified obstetrics/gynecology physician group that includes Teressa Alexander, MD, Ellen Embry, MD, Marta Saj, MD and Stephanie Simmons, MD.
+King and Anderson are part of an all-female board-certified obstetrics/gynecology physician group that includes Ellen Embry, MD, Arin Ford, MD, Marta Saj, MD and Stephanie Simmons, MD.
 They also have an additional office in Aurora on the campus of Rush Copley Medical Center.

 We provide a broad range of services to meet the needs of women of all ages.